 OK, it’s time to take your kilim rug out and look closely at it… Can you spot one of the following motifs?

-Understanding the Symbols on rugs
+Understanding the Symbols On The Rugs

 Elibelinde: This symbol represents the mythological goddess of the same name.
 By looking closely you can make out the figure of a person.